igor261/Cyrillic_Script_Papers_KD/README.md

 - `BILSTM_Evaluation.ipynb`: Read the test data & evaluates the predicitons of our BILSTM model with respect to the chosen performance measures (Accuracy, Macro-F1-Score, Macro-Jaccard-Score)
 ## Evaluation of GROBID
 - `GROBID_Prediction.ipynb`: extracts the header meta data of the papers with the GROBID service and saves them in XML-files.
-- `GROBID_Evaluation.ipynb`: Read the XML & convert them into a data frame and saves it in a CSV-file (`grobid_16467.csv`).
+- `GROBID_Evaluation.ipynb`: Read the XML-files & converts them into a data frame and saves it in a CSV-file (`grobid_16467.csv`).
 The code also evaluates the predicitons of GROBID with respect to the chosen performance measures (Accuracy, Macro-F1-Score, Macro-Jaccard-Score)